OctopusDeploy/blog/blog/2021-06/devops-documentation/index.md

 The result of this project is the [Octopus Guides](https://octopus.com/docs/guides).

-If you visit our [homepage](https://octopus.com), you can select your technology stack and see a dedicated guide that steps you through the process from compiling your code to deploying it to its destination.
+The [Octopus Guides](https://octopus.com/docs/guides) allows you to select your technology stack and see a dedicated guide that steps you through the process from compiling your code to deploying it to its destination.
 We haven’t completed every combination yet, but if you find a combination that hasn’t been written yet, you can vote for it.

 ![](guides.png "width=500")